 Playing the piano is such a great skill.
-This post will talk about how to teach a child to play the piano.
+This post will talk about how to teach piano to kids.
 I have taught two of my children piano at home.
-It can be hard, but super rewarding.
+It can be hard, but super rewarding to be your own child’s piano teacher.

 Music lessons can be really expensive.
 I know this because my husband is a music teacher.
-He taught lessons for the first few years of our marriage until he now teaches music at a school.
-I get the sense that not many things strike fear in the hearts of parents more than teaching their own kids’ music lessons.
+He taught lessons for the first few years of our marriage until he started teaching music at a school.
+I get the sense that not many things strike fear in the hearts of parents more than helping their own children with their music education.

 I also spent a fair amount of time teaching music lessons on my own.
 That, of course, was after years and years of my own lessons.